NickBansal/Bacteria-Simulation/README.md

 - [x] Showcase on standard output

 ## Instructions
-In order to get this working on your local machine please check if node is installed on your machine by using the command into your terminal
+In order to get this working on your local machine please check if node is installed by typing this command into your terminal
 ```js
 $ node -v
 ```